FFMS/ffms2/doc/ffms2-api.md

 ```c++
 int FFMS_GetFirstIndexedTrackOfType(FFMS_Index *Index, int TrackType, FFMS_ErrorInfo *ErrorInfo);
 ```
-Does the exact same thing as `FFMS_GetFirstTrackOfType` but ignores tracks that have not been indexed.
+Does the exact same thing as [FFMS_GetFirstTrackOfType][GetFirstTrackOfType] but ignores tracks that have not been indexed.

 ### FFMS_GetNumTracks - gets the number of tracks in a given index
 [GetNumTracks]: #ffms_getnumtracks---gets-the-number-of-tracks-in-a-given-index